bebraw/react-bundle-2017/src/pages/copy/learning-journey.md

 ![](reactnative.gif)

+> Really great course.
+Definitely worth it and the value I got out of it was instant.
+Every step is well explained and you always know why you are doing something.
+>
+> Harris Robin Kalash

 ### Soft skills for engineers
 - *How to Become a Professional Programmer* → Tips and advice on your journey from a beginner programmer into a professional one.
 - *Why Programmers Work at Night* is about the flow of programming, why it's easier at night, and what programmers need to feel productive.

 ![](softskills.gif)

+> Great book.
+Well written and funny remarks keep you glued to it.
+I literally LOL'd few times :) So if you are a programmer or live with a one be sure to read this book.
+It will teach you some new stuff for certain.
+>
+> Danguba